andrew/ultimate-awesome/README.md

 - [awesome-tls-security](https://github.com/edelahozuah/awesome-tls-security) - A collection of (not-so, yet) awesome resources related to TLS, PKI and related stuff.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-complexity](https://github.com/jepemo/awesome-complexity) - A curated list of amazingly awesome Complexity Science resources, courses and shiny things.
-- [awesome-awesomeness-bioinformatics](https://github.com/Juke34/awesome-awesomeness-bioinformatics) - A list of awesome awesomeness related to bioinformatics and associated fields.
 - [slack-groups](https://github.com/linsa-io/slack-groups) - Awesome Slack Groups.
 - [tv-series](https://github.com/linsa-io/tv-series) - Awesome TV Series.
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.